LibOPF/LibOPF/README.rst

+THIS FORK OF LIBOPF IS UNMAINTAINED.
+Go to https://github.com/jppbsi/LibOPF for the latest version.

-﻿LibOPF is a library of functions and programs for free usage in the design of optimum-path forest classifiers.
+LibOPF is a library of functions and programs for free usage in the design of optimum-path forest classifiers.
 This second version contains some additional resources related to the supervised OPF classifier reported in reference [PapaIJIST09], and also